Bosevennila/EXNO2DS/README.md

 ![18](https://github.com/user-attachments/assets/dd94d044-6cf1-4a31-8fa8-0fc84c6a3b53)

-## RESULT
+## RESULT:

 The program was successfully Executed.